BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 there are no multi-party channels.
 Each pair of PDs can have at most one communication channel.

-Communication through channels may be uni- or bi-directional in terms of data, but is always bi-directional in terms of information flow -- channels cannot prevent information flowing both ways.
+Communication through channels may be uni- or bi-directional in terms of data, but is always bi-directional in terms of information flow -- channels cannot prevent information flowing both ways. **FIXME: a discrimination between "data" and "information" is needed here, or the statement is unclear.
+Perhaps  "information" means the "fixed length communication messages, including ACK messages".
+In such case this statement would imply that every piece of data is acknowledged by the recipient (or presumed lost), there is no datagram-type communication.**

 Communication between two PDs does in general **not** imply a specific trust relationship between the two PDs.